ArashPartow/exprtk/readme.txt

    (c) Initialise all values to given expression
        var x[3] := [123 + 3y + sin(w/z)];

-   (d) Initialise the first two values, other elements to zero
+   (d) Initialise the first two values, all other elements to zero
        var x[3] := { 1 + x[2], sin(y[0] / x[]) + 3 };

    (e) Initialise the first three (all) values